-Welcome to the UK's newest motorway, the first to open since the M60 was completed in 2000.
+Welcome to one of the UK's newest motorways, the first to open since the M60 was completed in 2000.
 The M6 Toll (or M6T, as we shall call it) is the brand-spanking-new northern bypass for the West Midlands conurbation, attempting to relieve the choked M6 through the urban area, which is not only under capacity, but also carried on a number of elevated viaducts which are now in a very sorry state.

-This route was first proposed in 1980, and featured in the Roads to Prosperity report, but was shelved in early 1990s spending cuts.
+This route was first proposed in 1980, and featured in the Roads for Prosperity report, but was shelved in early 1990s spending cuts.
 So how did it get built if it was shelved so long ago, and when many more recent road schemes were cancelled in 1996?

 Easy.
 This is the first motorway to charge a direct toll to road users.
 Okay, that's not strictly true - the M4 and M48 both require you to pay to cross the Severn Bridge.
 But this is just a flat piece of tarmac with no particularly impressive engineering to it, and it too charges a toll.